ppkgtmm/fake-news-detection/README.md

 [2022-03-19 10:21:15,301][__main__][INFO] - End modeling process
 ```

-- Finally, the Logistic Regression algorithm was selected and used for further tuning
+- Finally based on the AUC metric, the Logistic Regression algorithm was selected and used for further tuning

 ## Set up
 1. Install [Python 3.8 or above](https://www.python.org/downloads/)